Talib Hussain Dard – a unique voice of Punjab

-The stage is set in a village near Jhang for a wedding function, with people awaiting their beloved singer Ustad Talib Hussain Dard who would sing for them traditional

-While villagers anticipate a great night ahead, Dard reaches the stage and starts with
+LAHORE-The stage is set in a village near Jhang for a wedding function, with people awaiting their beloved singer Ustad Talib Hussain Dard who would sing for them traditional dhoray, mahiyeh and gawan.
+While villagers anticipate a great night ahead, Dard reaches the stage and starts with a dhora, a four-liner genre of local poetry, and a mahiyah, a couplet, in his high-pitched voice and then his melodious gawan, song, on harmonium and tabla - duet tin tall - grips the entire environment.

 (Why the night passes fast in the company of the beloved